 22.3.10.9.4 Space-time block coding

-This subclause defines a set of optional robust transmission formats that are applicable only when using STBC coding.
+This subclause defines a set of optional robust transmission techniques that are applicable only when using STBC coding.
 In this case, NSS,u spatial streams for user u are mapped to NSTS,u space-time streams.
-These formats are based on STBC.
+These techniques are based on STBC.
 When the VHT-SIG-A STBC field is set to 1, a symbol operation shall occur between the constellation mapper and the spatial mapper as defined in this subclause.

 22.3.10.11.1 Transmission in VHT format

-For a non-contiguous 80+80 MHz transmission, each frequency segment shall follow the 80 MHz VHT transmission

-format as specified in Equations (22-85) and (22-43).
+For a non-contiguous 80+80 MHz transmission, each frequency segment shall follow the 80 MHz VHT subcarrier mapping as specified in Equations (22-85) and (22-43).

 Table 22-22—Conditions for CCA BUSY on the primary 20 MHz